Skip to content

 Logs

-With the Console, you don’t need to go to CloudWatch to look at the logs for your functions.
+With the Console, you don’t need to go to CloudWatch to look at the logs for your functions, containers and other log groups.
 You can view:

 • Past logs